-Your biggest enemy on Kilimanjaro, however, is likely to be neither the weather nor the wildlife but the altitude.
-Unsurprisingly, KINAPA are shy about revealing how many trekkers perish on Kili each year but what is known is that, during the millennium celebrations, when the mountain was swamped by more than a thousand trekkers on New Year’s Eve alone, three died and thirty-three more had to be rescued.
+Your biggest enemy on Kilimanjaro, however, is neither the weather nor the wildlife but the altitude.
+Unsurprisingly, KINAPA are shy about revealing how many trekkers perish on Kili each year.
+But to give you an example, during the millennium celebrations, when the mountain was swamped by more than a thousand trekkers on New Year’s Eve alone, three people died.
+Furthermore, another thirty-three trekkers had to be rescued.

-The authorities are doing what they can to minimize the number of deaths: guides are given thorough training in what to do if one of their group is showing signs of altitude sickness and trekkers are required to register each night upon arrival at the campsite and have to pay a US$20 ‘rescue fee’ as part of their park fees.
+The authorities do what they can to minimize the number of deaths.
+In particular, they train all guides in the causes and effects of altitude sickness.
+What’s more, trekkers are required to register each night upon arrival at the campsite.
+In addition, they have to pay a US$20 ‘rescue fee’ as part of their park fees.

 But you too can do your bit, by avoiding AMS in the first place.
-The pages in this section discuss in detail what AMS actually is, how it is caused, the symptoms and, finally, how to avoid it.
-Read this section carefully: it may well save your life.
+The pages in this section look at AMS in details: what it is, how it’s caused, the symptoms – and, finally, how to avoid it.
+So read this section carefully.
+Because it may just save your life.

 What is AMS or altitude sickness? >>